 The Mil-10 (Harke) took the Mil-6 and converted it into a flying crane configuration.

 It was designed to carry outsize cargo without resorting to a flexible sling, instead, an underslung rigid platform or special lifting attachments meant long lifting slings could be dispensed with.
 Fitting the platform only took a couple of minutes.
-The Mi-10 entered service in 1963 after the first prototype flew in 1960.
+The Mi-10 entered service in 1963 after the prototype flew in 1960.

 It set a record of 25 tonnes to lift in 1965 with a specially modified P variant that had aerodynamic fairings for the undercarriage, although the normal payload was 15 tonnes.